Downlink/test/Readme.md

 ### Using Channel Data for GPIO Control

-Aside from the available direct GPIO control api for Raspberry Pi, you can also use the channel data api to manipulate and control GPIO input/output resources from remote Raspberry Pi devices.
+If the available API for setting GPIO resources from your Raspberry Pi devices does not meet your requirements, you can use the channel data API to set GPIO input/output resources for your device servers.

 We will use *array-gpio* for GPIO peripheral access in this example but you are free to use other npm modules for your preference.